WilDCats at the Capitol

 ● Double Occupancy Room:

 WISH programs, receptions, social mixers, and speakers are free for all residents.
 Each resident living in WISH housing must complete and sign the WISH Housing Application Form prior to term.
-Housing Application Forms are due to WISH 60 days prior to the applicable move-in date.
+Housing Applications are due to program organizers within one week of placement.

 |Interviews||Last two weeks of September|